Sept 2020 through May 2021

 I built these sites using HTML/CSS/JS, building off of the CraftCMS framework so that we could have a friendly backend for my team-mates to add and edit content as we built up from our prototype.
 I designed a cookie system to keep track of player progress behind the scenes.

+As we were getting closer to our deadline, it was critical to conduct playtesting sessions so that we could analyze our difficulty curve.
+We wanted to make sure players were encouraged to use outside resources like Google while making sure the game's puzzles and riddles were still balanced.
 Due to the pandemic we were limited in how we were able to conduct our play-sessions.
 I designed a playtesting strategy that used OBS to record playtest sessions with players from our team's households.
 This allowed us to review playtest sessions after the fact, and see the sessions remotely!
+We discovered that a few of our beginning puzzles were much more difficult than intended, so I worked on tweaking those to ensure that the player was able to have "a-ha!" moments regularly and be rewarded frequently enough that they would want to continue. |

 Overall, this project stretched and utilized the skills I had developed over my degree, and gave me a hearty appreciation for the production process.
 Reception to the game was fantastic, we had over 300 players and had several people leave positive reviews in our Discord server.